lidofinance/lido-content/lido-landing/scorecard.md

   - scorecard-attribute: "Lido is easy to fork"
     categories: "Security"
     self-assessment: "Good"
-    comments: "All it takes is to switch a few bits in the governance contract to revoke Lido DAO current permissions and transfer them to a community-owned contract."
+    comments: "All it takes is to switch a few bits in the governance contract to revoke\_Lido DAO’s\_current permissions and transfer them to a community-owned contract."
-  - scorecard-attribute: "Withdrawals"
+  - scorecard-attribute: "Automatic fulfilment of withdrawal requests"
     categories: "Validator set"
     self-assessment: "Good"
-    comments: "The Lido team has developed an automated protocol that requests validators to exit in order to facilitate the withdrawal process."
+    comments: "The Lido protocol has a\_[subsystem](https://hackmd.io/@lido/SyaJQsZoj)\_which can execute withdrawals with no human participation (apart from requiring Node Operators to top up pre-signed exit messages).
+This subsystem ensures withdrawal requests can’t be cancelled (within a bounded period of time) and is designed to work even during chaotic\_[tail-risk scenarios](https://hackmd.io/@lido/SyaJQsZoj#How-slashings-would-affect-withdrawal-request-fulfillment)."
-  - scorecard-attribute: "Withdrawals are non-custodial and trustless"
+  - scorecard-attribute: "Withdrawal credentials are non-custodial and trustless"
     categories: "Security"
     self-assessment: "Good"
     comments: "[All](https://twitter.com/LidoFinance/status/1646977448410480643)\_Lido on Ethereum validators are now using 0x01 (smart contract) withdrawal credentials."